nuekaze/vtuber-tracker-for-blender-manual/en.md

 VTube Studio tracking is used.
 For ARKit blendshapes the naming should follow the standard. <https://arkit-face-blendshapes.com/>

+If there are no blendshapes in the mesh, the program will fail with a "bone missing" error.

 OpenSeeFace blendshape list.
 One of each should exist.
 Any of the names on the same line can be used for the blendshape.